victorliu/S4/doc/source/tutorial.rst

 | Disc+Pol+Jones  | no [#f1]_               | 4                      | slow   | medium   |
 +-----------------+-------------------------+------------------------+--------+----------+

+It is recommended that users use the default (no options) despite the poor accuracy, since the polarization basis settings can introduce spurious regions of gain into the material patterning.
+This may or may not be a problem for some users using extremely lossy metals, but for low loss metals, typically energy conservation is violated.

 .. rubric:: Footnotes

 .. [#f1] The formulation does not strictly work correctly for anisotropic media however it may still work.
 Proper support for anisotropic materials is in principle possible.
 There are currently no plans for implementing generation of the proper basis fields for this feature.